chauvinSimon/reinforo_biblio/README.md

 `gym` API also for the **real hardware** setup
 - enabling fine-tuning on the real robot and efficient evaluation
 - init state
-  - a start state with controllers based on standard S-curve trajectory planning at the end of the episode or just after a paddle hit.
+  - a start state with controllers based on standard `S`-curve trajectory planning at the end of the episode or just after a paddle hit.
-  - using ABB controller
+  - using `ABB` controller

 evaluation
 - **zero-shot `sim-to-real` transfer**